ViewTouch/viewtouch/README.md

 - Pre-installed ViewTouch software
 - Network-ready for multi-terminal setups

-With open-source code and Raspberry Pi hardware, restaurateurs can now fully automate their operations with complete control over their POS system.
+With open-source code and Raspberry Pi hardware, restaurateurs can now fully automate their operations with complete control over their POS system, including source code access.

 ### Mobile Support

-Thanks to the efforts of Pelya (Sergii Pylypenko) and Ariel Brambila Pelayo, ViewTouch supports mobile Android devices as wireless tableside order entry terminals.
+Thanks to Pelya (Sergii Pylypenko) and Ariel Brambila Pelayo for ensuring that with [Xsdl](https://apkpure.com/xserver-xsdl/x.org.server) mobile Android devices as wireless ViewTouch tableside order entry displays.

 ---